-RECOMMENDATIONS REGARDING BALANCE EASEMENT: HOLDER AND THIRD-PARTY BACKUP HOLDER (CONTINUED)
+BALANCE EASEMENT: HOLDER AND THIRD-PARTY BACKUP HOLDER (CONTINUED)

-Concept Plan Proposal Recommendations Third-party backup holder Bureau of Parks and Lands.
+Concept Plan Proposal Amendments Third-party backup holder Bureau of Parks and Lands.
 Third-party backup holder of the Balance easement and the Legacy easement should be the same entity.
+A third party backup holder may not be required if the Commission ultimately concludes that BPL is to be the Holder of the Balance and the Legacy easements.
 Ensure third-party backup holder has rights consistent with those granted to the Holder.

-RECOMMENDATIONS REGARDING BALANCE EASEMENT: TIMING OF CONVEYANCE OF BALANCE EASEMENT, RELATIONSHIP TO DEVELOPMENT
+COMMISSION-GENERATED AMENDMENTS TO BALANCE EASEMENT: TIMING OF CONVEYANCE OF BALANCE EASEMENT, RELATIONSHIP TO DEVELOPMENT

-When is Balance easement conveyed to Holder?
+Concept Plan Proposal Amendments When is Balance easement conveyed to Holder?
 Upon Commission approval of the Concept Plan.
 Upon an approved Concept Plan becoming final (Concept Plan approval no longer subject to appeal).
 Ability of subdivision and other development permitting to go forward prior to Concept Plan becoming final Not addressed.
 If the Commission is not presented with evidence that the Balance easement has been conveyed and recorded within 45 days of finalization of the Concept Plan, it will cease processing all Concept Plan development-related applications until this evidence has been presented.

-RECOMMENDATIONS REGARDING BALANCE EASEMENT: RELATIONSHIP OF BALANCE EASEMENT TERMS TO LEGACY EASEMENT TERMS
+COMMISSION-GENERATED AMENDMENTS TO BALANCE EASEMENT: RELATIONSHIP OF BALANCE EASEMENT TERMS TO LEGACY EASEMENT TERMS

-Concept Plan Proposal Recommendations Consistency of Balance easement terms with Legacy easement terms Some inconsistencies exist; however, Plum Creek has stated its desire and intent that all terms of the Balance and Legacy easements be consistent.
-Direct staff/consultants to: Ensure that Plum Creek's desire and intent for consistency is achieved in both easements, except where minor differences between the two easements may be appropriate (e.g., allowance for different amounts of gravel extraction in the two easements to account for different acreage amounts of the easements); and Report back to the Commission with specific language changes, if any, to achieve this intent.
+Concept Plan Proposal Amendments Consistency of Balance easement terms with Legacy easement terms Some inconsistencies exist; however, Plum Creek has stated its desire and intent that all terms of the Balance and Legacy easements be consistent.
+The Commission directs staff/consultants to: 1.
+Ensure that Plum Creek's desire and intent for consistency is achieved in both easements, except where minor differences between the two easements may be appropriate (e.g., allowance for different amounts of gravel extraction in the two easements to account for different acreage amounts of the easements); and 2.
+Report back to the Commission with specific language changes, if any, to achieve this intent.

-RECOMMENDATIONS REGARDING BALANCE EASEMENT: FUNDING FOR EASEMENT MONITORING AND ENFORCEMENT
+COMMISSION-GENERATED AMENDMENTS TO BALANCE EASEMENT: FUNDING FOR EASEMENT MONITORING AND ENFORCEMENT

-Concept Plan Proposal Recommendations Funding for easement monitoring, "stewardship", and enforcement of terms By an undated letter provided to the Commission and accepted into the record on January 22, 2008, Plum Creek stated its intent to "memorialize the agreement reached between Plum Creek and the Forest Society of Maine" regarding "the creation of a stewardship endowment for the Balance Easement".
-77 A single monitoring, stewardship and enforcement fund should be created for both the Balance and Legacy easements, consistent with a single Holder for both easements.
-Direct Plum Creek, the Holder of each easement (as determined by the Commission), and the third-party backup holder of each easement (also as determined by the Commission) to propose to the Commission (either through separate filings or, if possible, through mutual agreement) the financial, fiduciary and administrative terms and conditions that would govern creation, endowment and administration of a single monitoring, stewardship and enforcement fund (hereinafter "fund") for both the Balance and the Legacy easements.
+Concept Plan Proposal Amendments Funding for easement monitoring, "stewardship", and enforcement of terms By an undated letter provided to the Commission and accepted into the record on January 22, 2008, Plum Creek stated its intent to "memorialize the agreement reached between Plum Creek and the Forest Society of Maine" regarding "the creation of a stewardship endowment for the Balance Easement".
+A single monitoring, stewardship and enforcement fund should be created for both the Balance and Legacy easements, consistent with a single Holder for both easements.
+Plum Creek, the Holder of each easement (as determined by the Commission), and the third-party backup holder of each easement (also as determined by the Commission) should propose to the Commission (either through separate filings or, if possible, through mutual agreement) the financial, fiduciary and administrative terms and conditions that would govern creation, endowment and administration of a single monitoring, stewardship and enforcement fund (hereinafter "fund") for both the Balance and the Legacy easements.
 These proposed terms and conditions must be sufficient to ensure that, in perpetuity, proper monitoring, enforcement and stewardship can be fully accomplished on an ongoing basis.
-The Commission should allow the parties a reasonable opportunity to comment on these filings.
+Parties will be allowed a reasonable opportunity to comment on these filings.

-77 Key terms of this agreement are:
+Key terms of this agreement are: